bdusell/qfunnel/README.md

 qf limit 'gpu@@nlp-gpu'
 ```

-You can print all limits by running;
+You can print all limits by running:

 ```sh
 qf limit